 Nutritional Yeast – the secret behind giving this dish its “cheese” flavor, plus its nutrition powerhouse.
 This is an ingredient I could write an entire blog post about, but I’ll keep it short today.
 Nutritional yeast is a complete plant-based protein, a good source of fiber and B vitamins – especially B6, B12 and folate.
 Just 1/4 cup has 9 grams of protein and 4 grams of fiber!
 Plus, most nutritional yeast on the market today is fortified which helps ensure you’re getting even more nutrients in such a small amount.

-Protein – for 1/12 of this dish there is 16g of protein!
+Plant-based protein – for 1/12 of this dish there is 16g of protein!
 That’s pretty amazing for a small portion of pasta.
-The protein in this mac and cheese comes from the chickpea pasta (I love Banza!), the nutritional yeast, and soy milk.
+The protein in this mac and cheese comes from the chickpea pasta and nutritional yeast.
 I found this pasta incredibly filling and I was able to stay full thanks to the protein and fiber.
 Protein is key for satiety and slowing down digestion, helping balance out the quick energy from carbohydrates.

 Creamy vegan mac and cheese made with real food ingredients (no processed cheeses) and topped with Simple Mills cracker crumble.